-Firm details (previously known as Standing Data) are basic information we hold about your firm and publish on the Financial Services Register.
+Firm details are the basic facts we hold about your firm and publish on the Financial Services Register.
 You can keep it up to date online using Connect.

-Firm details displayed on the Financial Services Register includes your firm's registered name, trading name(s) and address details.
+Firm details displayed on the Financial Services Register include your firm's registered name, trading name(s) and address details.

 You should regularly check the information we hold about your firm, as you are responsible for making sure it is current and correct.